zdzlc/LCAuthcodeView/README.md

     Whatever the method you create the view,once the view  appear,you can see the auth code,touch it to change another auth code.
 4. Call <font color=#3399aa>-(BOOL)verifyString:(NSString*)inputCode</font> method to verify the code which user input
-5. Set the property <font color=#3399aa>usingRandomBackgroundColor</font> to YES to allow change random background color each time generate auth code, its value is NO by default;
+5. (Optional) Set the property <font color=#3399aa>usingRandomBackgroundColor</font> to YES to allow change random background color each time generate auth code, its value is NO by default;
-6. Set the property <font color=#3399aa>codeTextLength</font> to change the lenth of auth code,4 by default.
+6. (Optional) Set the property <font color=#3399aa>codeTextLength</font> to change the lenth of auth code,4 by default.